contactsimonwilson/PubRemote/docs/quick-start.md

       - Tiltback Speed is set to 0 °/s
       - Input Deadband is set to a very high %

-The fix: Ensure Remote Type of  UART, Tiltback Angle Limit of >0 °, Tiltback Speed of >0 °/s, and a relatively low Input Deadband,
+The fix: Ensure Remote Type of  UART, Tiltback Angle Limit of >0 °, Tiltback Speed of >0 °/s, and a relatively low Input Deadband

 ### The direction of the tilt is backwards

 The fix: Re-run calibration and check "Invert Y"

+### My Float Accessories package isn't connecting to my Refloat/Float package

+1. If your VESC Express and VESC Controller firmware versions are different, this will prevent communication
+2. If your CAN communication between the VESC Express and VESC Controller is not functioning properly, this will prevent communication